weS.A.N.K. (Speculative Architectures of Neganthroposcenic Kronotopias)

-The purpose of the collaborative research process, lasting one and a half years, is to design and develop architectural prototypes of the stage of the future.
+The purpose of the two-year collaborative research process is to design and develop architectural prototypes of the stage of the future.
 This project has been developed from the speculative study of the necessary transformations of Western scenic thinking, and its production of imaginaries, in response to contemporary planetary issues in terms of climate and technological conditioning.

 The research project is simultaneously implemented in the fields of academic artistic research and transdisciplinary experimentation in contemporary art.
 Its purpose is to cultivate potentials, to design imaginaries and to produce aesthetic prototypes by crossing various fields such as performing and visual arts, architecture, artistic research, new media, contemporary philosophy, dramaturgy and future studies, among others.

 In the context of the current planetary ecological upheaval, the research group sets itself the task of speculating on new horizons / plateaus for the experimental exploration of the stage and architecture to come.

 The research is methodologically projected via five collaborative sessions: in autumn 2017 in Japan, then in 2018 in France, Finland, Spain and South Korea.

 On the occasion of these collaborative sessions Roumagnac and Chiappone-Piriou, together with artists and architects invited locally, initiate the design and production, and the critical discussion, of what they call “prototypes of the stage of the future”.

 Finally, in November 2018, all the prototypes created during the five sessions will be gathered and re-assembled under the title weSANK STAGED for a public event in Helsinki.